 On November 23, 2015, Chatham-Kent Municipal Council responded to the Canadian government's commitment to resettle 25,000 Syrian refugees by approving a motion that reaffirmed Chatham-Kent as an open and inclusive community for people of all backgrounds.

-Thanks to the active support and engagement of many community agencies and residents, the Municipality of Chatham-Kent submitted a successful Community Partnership Settlement Plan, including a video message, to Immigration, Refugees and Citizenship Canada and is now recognized as an official “Welcoming Community”.
+Thanks to the active support and engagement of many community agencies and residents, the Municipality of Chatham-Kent submitted a successful Community Partnership Settlement Plan, including a video message, to Immigration, Refugees and Citizenship Canada and in September, 2016, was recognized as an official "Welcoming Community".

 CK LIP's Chatham-Kent Welcome Network, an expanding network of businesses and organizations that commit to welcoming newcomers and helping them to access settlement services, is an example of this widespread local support.

 "Chatham-Kent has always been a warm and welcoming community to live in.
 This recognition from the Federal government is a great testament to the character and vibrancy of our community," says Councillor Trevor Thompson.